Netflix/Hystrix/README.md

 $ ./gradlew build
 ```

-Futher details on building can be found on the [Getting Started](https://github.com/Netflix/Hystrix/wiki/Getting-Started) page of the wiki.
+Further details on building can be found on the [Getting Started](https://github.com/Netflix/Hystrix/wiki/Getting-Started) page of the wiki.

 ## Run Demo